Monday, March 4, 2013

 On loan from Kim Sheek

 The story of this iconic portrait begins with a wayward drifter, James Shane.
-Struck by gold fever, he stumbled into Telluride in the 1890s looking to secure a ‘grubstake’ (prospecting supplies or money advance in return for a promised share of profits).
-Not a soul would lend to him though, for they had already judged his character by his un-calloused well groomed hands.
-Instead, Jim played the piano in the red light district at parlor houses and saloons for small wages and a warm bed.
+Struck by gold fever, he stumbled into Telluride in the 1890s looking to secure a ‘grubstake’ (prospecting supplies or a money advance in return for a promised share of profits).
+Not a soul would lend to him though, for they had already judged his character by his well-groomed hands.
+Jim turned to the piano instead, playing in the red light district at parlor houses and saloons for small wages and a warm bed.

-During the course of completing the painting, Audrey Ford and Jim Shane fell in love.
-He sold the painting, went prospecting, struck gold, and married Audrey.
+During the course of completing the painting, Audrie Fort and Jim Shane fell in love.
+He sold the painting, went prospecting, struck gold, and married Audrie.
 With a successful business of buying and selling profitable claims, they built a respectable life together in Telluride until 1936.
 It was a true love story.

-Audrey can be seen up close and personal in the Sight and Sound exhibit at the Telluride Historical Museum until April 2013 in all her colorful, lady of the night glory.
+Audrie can be seen up close and personal at the Telluride Historical Museum in all her colorful, lady of the night glory.

 ~ Cameo Hoyle